apisnetworks/apiscp-docs/docs/admin/Migrations - cPanel.md

 Never run ImportDomain where the decompressed backup source is in the current working directory. `ImportDomain --format=cpanel ./` will force a terminal logout as it relocates the backup and closes are open file handles to prevent tampering during restore.
 :::

+A working example of this would be, you SCP the file to your /home/username and then mv the file to /root/migrations you can then run the ImportDomain from /home/username or /root as long as you are not in the /root/migrations folder.
+Once you've completed the migration remove the file from the /root/migrations the command would then be 'ImportDomain --format=cpanel /root/migrations/cpmove-backup.tar.gz'

 ## Account creation

 An import will faithfully restore whatever options were used in creation.
 Conflicts may arise and can be remedied by overriding creation options using `-c service,parameter=value`.
 For example to remove a domain limit imposed by `MAXADDON=` (*addon and parked domains are same to ApisCP*) and change the storage to 10 GB in a restore,